-- A: Beginner, casual exerciser, looking for a good cardio workout, doesn’t want to spend a lot of money.
+- A: Beginner, casual exerciser, looking for a good cardio workout, doesn’t want to spend too much money, has limited space.

-- B: Intermediate/advanced exerciser, works out almost every day, is willing to spend some money.
+- B: Intermediate/advanced exerciser, works out almost every day, is willing to spend some money, has plenty of space.

 Person A would be best served by a cheaper front drive model.
 Front drive models are a bit cheaper to produce so you’re better off getting one of those.
 Spending the same amount of money on a front drive model as on a rear one, especially in the lower budget range will likely get you a better machine.